 Arkansas Injury Attorney

-After several years at a law firm in Little Rock, Milton opened a solo practice with a core emphasis in immigration law.
-He developed a client base stretching across the country and appeared in immigration proceedings in Boston, El Paso, Georgia, Chicago, and Seattle.
+DeJesus practiced general law with a firm in Little Rock, and later opened a solo practice with a core emphasis in immigration law, appearing in immigration proceedings in Boston, El Paso, Atlanta, Chicago, and Seattle.
 He also met with and advocated for his clients at U.S. Consulates in Mexico, Canada, Manila, Turkey, Italy, Spain, and the Netherlands.

-He is admitted to practice in the federal courts of Arkansas, Minnesota, Illinois, Iowa, Texas, the 5th and 8th Circuit Courts of Appeal, the D.C.
-Circuit Court of Appeals in Washington D.C., the International Court of Trade in New York, and the Supreme Court of Arkansas and Minnesota.
+He has admission to practice in the federal courts of Arkansas, Minnesota, Illinois, Indiana, Iowa, Texas, the 5th, 7th and 8th Circuit Courts of Appeal, the D.C.
+Circuit Court of Appeals in Washington D.C., the International Court of Trade in New York, the Supreme Court of Arkansas and Minnesota and the United States Supreme Court.

 He has extensive federal litigation experience with several acquittals in criminal cases and a substantial award against the U.S. Bureau of Prisons in a Federal Torts Claims Act case.
 He is proficient and experienced in criminal and civil litigation.

-In 2009, he was selected by the American Bar Association Section of International Law as a delegate to the International Legal Exchange (ILEX India 2009) along with 20 other International and U.S. delegates.
-The delegation comprised of outstanding lawyers engaged in a broad range of legal practices.
-They participated in a high-level, multi-dimensional exploration of Indian law and society.
-They toured Mumbai, Bangalore and Delhi and met with business officials, government officials, members of the Bar across India, and with the Chief Justice of the High Courts in Mumbai and Bangalore.
+DeJesus was an American Bar Association Section of International Law selectee to the International Legal Exchange (ILEX India 2009) along with twenty other International and U.S. attorneys.
+The delegation comprised of outstanding lawyers engaged in a broad range of legal practices who participated in a high-level, multi-dimensional exploration of Indian law and society.
+The delegation toured Mumbai, Bengaluru (Bangalore), Delhi and met with tech sector (Infosys) officials, government officials, U. S. Ambassador to India, members of the Bar across India, and the Chief Justices of the High Courts in Mumbai and Bangalore.

-Milton has served on the Board of Directors at KUAR/KLRE during 1983-1985 when the station became a member of National Public Radio, past member of the board at World Services for the Blind, and a past member of the board of Single Parents Scholarship Fund, and many other civic activities.
-Milton is well known in the Arkansas legal community as a tireless advocate for his clients.
+DeJesus served on the Board of Directors at KUAR/KLRE during 1983-1985 when the station became a member of National Public Radio; past member of the board of World Services for the Blind; past member of the board of Single Parents Scholarship Fund, and other civic activities.
+DeJesus is well known in the Arkansas legal community as a tireless advocate for his clients.

 Born: Puerto Rico